-Adding one variable for the local mean income does increase the measured social mobility - the Altham statistic goes down.
-This reflects that some of the effects previously ascribed to father's occupation is now rather taken up by the coefficient on regional mean income.
-The reduction is not large - for the 1865-1900 period, the Altham statistic is reduced from 24.1 to 22.0, while for the 1980-2011 period, from 19.1 to 18.1.
+Adding one variable for the local mean income does increase the measured social mobility - the Altham statistic decreases.
+This reflects the fact that some of the effects previously ascribed to father's occupation are now taken up instead by the coefficient on regional mean income.
+The reduction is not large - for the 1865-1900 period, the Altham statistic is reduced from 24.1 to 22.0, while for the 1980-2011 period, it decreases from 19.1 to 18.1.
 However, the 95%-intervals for the statistic do not overlap in any of the periods.
 Correcting for occupation shares by adding occupation shares for the occupation categories (with W as reference category) further increases estimated mobility.

 Finally, the entire regional variation can be taken out by adding a dummy variable for each region.
 When this is done, the Altham statistic decreases by approximately 3 in all periods.
-The decrease reflects that odds ratios are, on average, closer to zero within local regions than in the country as a whole; hence, the mobility statistic calculated without controls attributes some between-region variation in occupation choice as arising from father's occupation.
-The effect is, however, small, and does not change the time trend in intergenerational occupational mobility in Norway.
-The effect is similar across the sub-components $d^F$ and $d^N$ .
+The decrease reflects the fact that odds ratios are, on average, closer to zero within local regions than in the country as a whole; hence, the mobility statistic calculated without controls attributes some between-region variation in occupation choice to father's occupation.
+The effect is small, however, and does not change the time trend in intergenerational occupational mobility in Norway.
+The effect is similar across the sub-components d^F and d^N .

 The correction for neighborhood effects does lead to an increase in the estimate of intergenerational occupational mobility.
 However, as this increase is roughly similar in all time periods studied, there is no evidence that changes in regional economic composition drove the changes in intergenerational mobility.
-If this was the case, we would expect the correction to matter more in the early periods, when there was larger regional economic heterogeneity in Norway.
+If this were the case, we would expect the correction to matter more in the early periods, when there was greater regional economic heterogeneity in Norway.
 For this reason, we conclude that the increasing trend in mobility is not primarily driven by regional convergence.